 We advise students that choose to take a government test to book a lesson with an instructor at least 2 weeks beforehand.
 This will allow enough time for students to correct any problems the instructor may find and allow time to practice.

 If you currently hold a learners license from another state in Australia you can have driving lessons in the ACT and then attempt a one off Government Driving Assessment but cannot use the ACT Log Book method.
 If you pass this Assessment first time, you will receive an ACT provisional license.
 If you do not pass, you must go through the process of obtaining an ACT learners license before attempting another Government Assessment.
 At this point you also have the option to go through the ACT Log Book system.

 If you have a learners license from another country, it will not be recognized in the ACT.
 If you have a full license from another country, you are able to have driving lessons in the ACT and then attempt a one off Government Driving Assessment but cannot use the ACT Log Book method.
 If you pass this Assessment first time, you will receive a full ACT license.

 People with a current license from the following countries will be required to pass a knowledge assessment but will not be required to undertake a practical driving assessment:

 Austria; Belgium; Bosnia and Herzegovina; Canada; Croatia; Denmark; Finland; France; Germany; Greece; Ireland; Italy; Japan; Luxembourg; Malta; Netherlands; New Zealand; Norway; Portugal; Singapore; Spain; Sweden; Switzerland; United Kingdom and United States

-Further information on interstate and international licencing can be found on the Road Transport Authority website or by following This Link.
+Further information on interstate and international licencing can be found on the Access Canberra website or by following This Link.